 LTH-SOPR is currently trading at 0.67, indicating the average LTH spending their coins is locking in a 33% loss.

 Long-Term Holder Cost Basis estimates the average price long-term holders paid for their coins.
 Hence, as the market valuation falls below the LTH-Cost Basis, this cohort can be considered to be in aggregate loss.
 Similarly, LTHs are currently underwater on average, holding an aggregate unrealized loss of -14%.

 The following chart combines these concepts and shows intervals which satisfy both conditions (in green).
 These moments are where LTHs are both underwater on held coins, and locking in losses based on their spending.
 In combination, this indicates there is an increased probability that a LTH capitulation is underway.
 With the current value of LTH-SOPR at 0.67 and the LTH-Cost Basis at $22.3k, it means LTHs are realizing an average of -33% losses on each spent coin, despite spot prices only being ~6% below their cost basis.
 This signifies that LTHs who acquired coins at much higher are the primary spenders at the moment, and those who still hold coins from the 2017-20 cycle (or earlier) are largely sitting tight.

 While we are doing DCA ‘Dollar-Cost-Averaging’ and waiting the bull cycle of BTC, we can utilize our BTC asset by using Fixed Deposit feature in our platform to earn more BTC rather than just hold and waiting.

 Traders and investors can utilize Tokenomy’s Dual Currency Deposit to place pending limit orders and earn yield while waiting for the order to be executed.

-For more info, please contact our team at www.tokenomy.com
+For more info please contact our team on www.tokenomy.com